jojozhuang/jojozhuang.github.io/_cloud/amazon-aws/aws-vpc-bastion-hosts-direct-connect-and-end-points.md

 ![image](/assets/images/cloud/4109/7-8-bastions-2.png)
 Remember the following:
 * A NAT Gateway or NAT Instance is used to provide Internet traffic to EC2 instances in a private subnets.
 * A Bastion is used to securely administer EC2 instances (Using SSH or RDP).
-Bastions are called Jump Boxes in Australia.
 * You cannot use a NAT Gateway as a Bastion host.

 ## 2. Direct Connect